 The password for entity accounts is the Tax Identification Number (TIN) associated with the account.
 Additionally, for a joint account, the password is the SSN of the person who initially started the joint account application.

 After entering your tastyworks account credentials and Tax ID, the software will begin importing your data.
 The amount of time it will take to import is dependent upon the number of trades you made during 2018.

 After your import is complete, you will have a chance to review all your transactions.
+If your Consolidated 1099 included a Form 1099-DIV, Form 1099-INT, Form 1099-OID, or Form 1099-MISC then they will also list in this area.
 Please review before clicking close on the bottom right-hand corner.

 After reviewing and clicking Close, you can complete this step by clicking “FINISHED” on the bottom right-hand corner of the software.
 You will be prompted one more time to verify your information.

 Did you receive an error that some of your positions are missing information?

 If you received an error when filing stating that a transaction has missing information or requires information, then chances are you held a position to expiration.
 To remedy this, please check your 1099 to make sure that the missing data is, indeed, an expired position.
 You can quickly locate expired transactions in your Form 8949 by looking for EXPIRATION spelled out in the Additional Information column, as illustrated below.